 The trick to getting children to clean up promptly is providing them with lots of storage options that are easy and fun.
 Some homeowners prefer to take the do-it-yourself approach and create their own storage, but there are still plenty of options, such as Achica, for those of us who don’t have the creative bent.
 Read ahead for five easy toy storage ideas.

 Think “up”!
 You may think that there are only a few possibilities for toy storage, including tucked away or out in the open on the ground.
-But for collectible items or toys that are more for visual enjoyment than actual play time, why not make them descend from the ceiling?
-This ingenuous decorating tip is sure to be a hit with the kids, and all you need to pull it off is a little fishing line.
+But for collectable items or toys that are more for visual enjoyment than actual playtime, why not make them descend from the ceiling?
+This ingenious decorating tip is sure to be a hit with the kids, and all you need to pull it off is a little fishing line.

 Spruce up some stock cabinets.
 If you go to discount home builders, you just may be able to find stock cabinets or custom cabinets that were previously built for another home for a deep discount.
 Just one or two units can be enough to get your kids’ rooms organised, and you can make them their own by painting them fun colours and attaching bright appliques.